 - 1. Clean the inside of the dishwasher and the racks to remove any crumbs or food that is adhering to any surface.
-Also, if your dishwasher has a removable filter it must be cleaned out. - 2.
+Also, your dishwasher's filter should be cleaned out. - 2.
 Before kashering the dishwasher, it must not be used for 24 hours. - 3.
 Run the dishwasher on the hottest setting using soap.
 Keep the racks in to clean them along with the dishwasher.

-BBQ GRILL
+> BBQ GRILL